About The Summer Food Service Program

-MCHPP provides food and site coordination for a variety of SFSP sites in the micoast Maine area.
+MCHPP provides food and site coordination for a variety of SFSP sites in the Mid Coast Maine area.

 The Summer Food Service Program is a national program that provides free meals to children during the summer months.
 It is sponsored locally by Mid Coast Hunger Prevention Program, in partnership with the Maine Department of Education.
-There were more than 100 sites throughout the state in the summer of 2015.
+In the Summer of 2018, 123 Sponsors provided 727,238 meals and snacks throughout Maine at 450 sites!

-In summer of 2018 we operated over 10 sites in our service area that were either open or enrolled.
+In summer of 2019 MCHPP operated over 12 sites in our service area, both open and enrolled.
 An open site is one that anyone, aged 0-18, may visit to receive a free meal – no questions asked.
-An enrolled site means that those who have registered for a summer camp at one of these locations and are also eligible to receive free or reduced lunch during the school year may receive a free meal.
-After serving more meals at more sites in 2019 than we had in previous years, we have begun summer meal service in 2020.
-See below for a list of sites.
+An enrolled site operates at locations such as summer camps, in which qualifying enrolled kids may receive free meals at camp through SFSP.
+See the list below for sites operating during 2021.
 If you have any questions, you can contact our Program Coordinator, Haley Dolloff, at email@example.com or 207-725-2716 x308.